 The Khalasuni Wildlife Sanctuary is located between latitude of $21^{\circ}15'$ to $21^{\circ}25'$ N and longitude of $84^{\circ}15'$ to $84^{\circ}35'$ E (Fig. 1).
-The sanctuary covers 116 sq km and it is dominated by moist peninsular low-level Sal Forest, Northern moist mixed deciduous forest, moist peninsular valley sal forest, dry peninsular sal forest, northern dry mixed deciduous and dry bamboo breaks (Champion and Seth's 1968).
-Due to good rainfall in the Sanctuary area, moist peninsular high-level Sal and moist mixed deciduous forests are noticed, along with extensive bamboo forests.
+The sanctuary covers 116 sq km and it is dominated by moist peninsular low-level Sal Forest, Northern moist mixed deciduous forest, moist peninsular valley sal forest, dry peninsular sal forest, northern dry mixed deciduous and dry bamboo breaks (Champion and Seth, 1968).
+Due to good rainfall in the sanctuary area, moist peninsular high-level sal and moist mixed deciduous forests are noticed, along with extensive bamboo forests.
 The sanctuary shares its boundaries with which covers forest areas of Deogarh Forest Division, Rairakhol, Sambalpur South Forest Division and Bamra Wildlife Division.
-The mean daily temperatures of winter range from $5^{\circ}\text{C}$ to $20^{\circ}\text{C}$ and that of summers range from $30^{\circ}\text{C}$ to $49.5^{\circ}\text{C}$ .
-There are three distinct seasons that is summer (March to June), rainy (July to October) and winter (November to February).
+The mean daily temperatures in winter range from 5°C to 20°C and that of summer range from 30°C to 49.5°C .
+There are three distinct seasons namely summer (March to June), monsoon (July to October) and winter (November to February).
 The rainfall of the Sanctuary and the nearby areas varies from 698 mm to 1962 mm.